 Middle School embraces an issues-based, modular approach to Signature Programs.
 Interdisciplinary project-based learning activities address a big topic, like protecting the Chesapeake Bay or building space colonies.
 Students attend STEM workshops and participate in financial literacy classes, and 8th graders enjoy selecting major and minor activities for more time to explore specialized subjects.

-Students in the Upper School may take classes in a wide variety of programs or elect to enroll in a Signature Program track of courses.
+Students in Upper School may take classes in a wide variety of programs or elect to enroll in a Signature Program track of courses.
 Year-long capstone projects in the senior year deepen the experience and stretch the imagination via independent projects, research and experimentation in student-driven topics.

 A base for most of the Signature Program courses and activity is the new Gerald L. Boarman Discovery Center, replete with state-of-the-art facilities for making, convening, collaborating and creating.